-You get to decide what you invest.
-No one is going to be putting your cash into assets you don’t like and you’ll be able to see exactly what your holdings are in, something that can be surprisingly tricky when you put your money into a fund.
+You get to decide what you invest in.
+No one is going to be putting your cash into assets you don’t like and you’ll be able to see exactly what your holdings are, something that can be surprisingly tricky when you put your money into a fund.

 Not only does this provide you with greater opportunity to select the assets you want, it also means you can be more flexible with your investments.

 Moving your money between funds, by contrast, can be less flexible.
 You also have little leeway when it comes to choosing specific assets that you want to invest in.